adamziel/playground-preview/README.md

 - Copies the referenced directory (within the extracted archive) into the appropriate location inside the Playground filesystem.
 - Activates the plugin/theme via `wp-cli` if applicable.

 Provide multiple paths to combine behaviours (for example, copy a plugin and a theme in one blueprint).
+If you set `plugin-path: .` within a repo that is itself a plugin, the entire repository root is copied into `/wp-content/plugins/{{REPO_SLUG}}` before activation.

 If you pass a `blueprint` input, the shortcuts are ignored and the provided JSON is used after interpolation.